jankner/meta-report/report.md

 reason the semantics of the core language is strict since unboxed values are strict.
 Also, terms in the language are monomorphic;
 unboxed values do not support polymorphism.
-Note that we can still write polymorphic code generators in Haskell, so we can still write polymorpic with meta-repa.
+Note that we can still write polymorphic code generators in Haskell.
+So we can still write polymorpic functions and programs with meta-repa, which generate monomorphic core language terms.
 This is similar to how templates work in C++; the polymorpism only exists at compile-time.

 ## Fusion